 These are some general rules for dungeons, but in most cases your tactics need to adapt to the encounter, dungeon layout, number of monsters in your pack, and even your group composition.

 The first three dungeons are designed for players level 12-15, but my recommendation is to find groups once you’re level 15 when you have access to weapon swap for additional utility.
 For Ebonheart Pact the first dungeon is Fungal Grotto in Stonefalls, for Aldmeri Dominion it’s Banished Cells in Auridon and for Daggerfall Covenant it’s Spindleclutch in Glenumbra.
 These are some of the easiest dungeons in TESO and you should be able to easily clear them with a decent party, so even if you’re not particularly interested in group content early on you should join at least once to get a better grasp of gameplay in groups as well as general monster mechanics.
+As a bonus, you’ll get a skyshard reward for every dungeon completed.

 As a sidenote, you can’t explore the zones of enemy alliances until after you’ve completed your own faction’s storyline, but if you join the NPC guild Undaunted in the game you can complete all three of these dungeons earlier.
 You will find the Undaunted in the first town of each alliance’s area (same as with Mages and Fighters guilds).
 There’s a total of 16 dungeons in the game (launch), and there are also 6 Veteran dungeons for level 50 players which further extend the storylines of the first three dungeons.